Bastardkb/bastardkb.github.io/bg_charybdis/05diodes.md

 On the thumb cluster PCB, we need to install a total of 3 diodes.
 They go on the footprints with 2 pads (see pictures below).

 {: .warning }
-These diodes need to be installed in a specific way, or they will not work ! **Read the following carefully.**
+These diodes need to be installed in a specific way, or they will not work! **Read the following carefully.**

 -   Inspect the 2-legged diodes: there is a horizontal line on them
 -   This line needs to be aligned with the white markers on the PCBs